-A driver’s failure to yield the right of way to others on the road is one of the most common types of car accidents, and most commonly caused by aggressive driving, distracted driving, and drunk driving.
+A driver’s failure to yield the right of way to others on the road is one of the most common types of car, bike and motorcycle accidents, and most commonly caused by aggressive driving, distracted driving, and drunk driving.
 These types of accidents can not only be fatal, but they are preventable.
 Every year, tens of thousands of people are killed in car accidents across the country, and another 2 million people are injured.

 Every day, someone commits a “failure to yield” infraction, not realizing the potential catastrophe they can cause.
 There are various types of these accidents that can cause tragic injuries.